How to handle waste segregation effectively

 Resource Conservation

-By recycling, we can conserve valuable resources like paper, metals, plastics, and glass, reducing the need for extracting new raw materials.
+Through recycling, we can preserve essential resources such as paper, metals, plastics, and glass, which helps decrease the demand for new raw material extraction.

 Energy Savings

-Recycling materials requires less energy compared to producing new products from virgin resources.
+Recycling takes less energy than making new products from scratch.

 Health and Safty